16 Church Hill

 When the hospital first opened it only had 22 beds but had quickly expanded to 100 beds and added a children’s ward by 1929.
-The site was chosen as the second nursing school in the Province and Mary Southcott was brought in to create it – she had created the first one and had just left her position as the nursing supervisor at St John’s General Hospital over a conflict with her methods.
+The site was chosen as the second nursing school in the Province and Mary Southcott was brought in to create it – she had just left her position as the nursing supervisor at St John’s General Hospital over a conflict with her methods.

 In the 1950’s the facility was expanded to 200 beds and they began taking in more patients than just pregnant mothers.
 In the 1960’s the hospital was updated and the nurse’s residence – which is all that remains of the campus now – was added.

 In 2000 it was decided by the Provincial Government that a further expansion of the Health Sciences Centre would be cheaper than updating Grace.
 Grace was closed and slated for demolition.

 In 2008 most of the campus – including the main hospital with its iconic smokestack, the 2 residences on Pleasant Street and all the out buildings constructed in the 1920’s were razed to the ground.

 Only the nurse’s residence remains on the site now with an estimated cost in the millions to just remove all of the asbestos.
 It will be much longer before there is nothing here to remind us of a facility that faithfully served part of the population that had no where else to turn for almost 80 years.